SylviaMongina/phase-1-project/README.md

    * I can add products to by cart clicking the love button.
    * Add similar products by tappibg the love button multiple items.
    * The profile button on the navigation bar allows you to signup or login by filling in a form.

+## Limitations.
+   As a user am not able to view all the items on my cart and track them for delivery.

 ## Technologies Used
    * [HTML](https://html.com/)
    * [Md Bootstrap](http://www.bootstrap.com/)